preaudc/spark-maven-parent/docs/index.md

     - false or not defined: run is executed with _**guava-11.0.2**_
     - true: run is executed with _**guava-28.2-jre**_

-Another example with the json4s libraries, which version 3.5.3 is included by Spark:
+Another example with the json4s libraries, which version 3.5.3 is included by Spark-2.4.5:
 - no json4s dependency in your Spark applications component `pom.xml`:
   - compilation is done with _**json4s-3.5.3**_
   - _**json4s-3.5.3**_ jar is NOT packaged with the Spark applications component RPM